onecalfman/opencast-dl-tubs/README.md

-* -a   --   automatically download all files whitch match the seriestitle string supplied in the auto_download_file and save them in the corresponding folder the seriestitle and folder need to double-quoted like:
+* -a   --   automatically download all files whitch match the seriestitle string supplied in the auto_download_file and save them in the corresponding folder the seriestitle and folder need to double-quoted like:\
+            "seriestitle" "folder"\
             "Rechnungswesen" "uni/rechnungswesen"\
             "Mechanik 2" "uni/tm2"